uperl/Dist-Zilla-Plugin-TextTabs/README.md

 right length are converted into an equivalent number of tabs.
 The default is false, or expand mode.

+## installer

+Instead of doing its work during the usual file munger stage, if this attribute is true (the default is false), then this plugin will munge just the `Makefile.PL` or `Build.PL` (or both if you have both) files during the `InstallTool` phase.
+This allows you to remove nauty tabs from the installer than may have been put there by a nauty `InstallTool` plugin (take care to put `[TextTabs]` in your `dist.ini` after the nauty installer plugin).

 # SEE ALSO

 [Text::Tabs](http://search.cpan.org/perldoc?Text::Tabs)